smucclaw/documentation/docs/transpilers-logical-english.rst

 This is a more intuitive, high-level discussion that's aimed at someone who wants to understand how L4 gets translated to LE, *so that they can more effectively formally model law using the Logical-English-y fragment of L4*.
 It is *not* meant to be a rigorous specification of that fragment; for that, see `Denotational semantics of L4 constitutive rules and predicates <https://www.overleaf.com/9757591584pqqqyhhrxbpq#6a4a4a>`_.
-Finally, this discussion does not discuss the *implementation* of the ``L4->LE`` transpiler in detail; for the latter, see `TODO <>` instead.
+Finally, this discussion does not discuss the *implementation* of the ``L4->LE`` transpiler in the Natural L4 Haskell codebase (though it does explain how the most important constructs get translated).

+.. only:: comment
+    TODO: Add link to docs for implementation when that gets done

-Although the following discussion does not assume prior knowledge of Logical English, it does assume some understanding of the :ref:`generic L4 syntax and concepts <law_understand_l4>`, as well as of basic logic programming concepts.
+Although the following discussion does not assume prior knowledge of Logical English, it does assume some understanding of the :ref:`generic L4 syntax and concepts <law_understand_l4>`, as well as of basic logic programming / Prolog concepts.
 (You'll probably get something out of this even if you are new to logic programming, but you shouldn't expect to understand everything.)

 Simple Horn clauses
 -------------------